quantiota/AI-Agent-Farm/README.md

 ### Features
 - The AI Agents can run multiple tasks simultaneously, and processes are distributed across the workers for maximum efficiency.

-- The AI Agent Farm is designed to be scalable to accomodate future growth
+- The AI Agent Farm is designed to be scalable to accommodate future growth

 - Visual Studio Code is remotely connected to a JupyterHub instance installed on a GPU server, providing access to Python and Julia kernels.
 Each AI Agent has its own JupyterHub user account when using VS Code.

-- The real-time streaming data source from Coinbase is connected to each microserver.
+- The real-time streaming data source from Binance/Coinbase is connected to each microserver.
 QuestDB and Grafana are used to store and display the data in real-time.
 The QuestDB database is ingested by running a notebook in Visual Studio Code (VS Code).

 - To ensure data integrity, both the QuestDB database backup and the workspace backup for each AI agent are stored on the GPU server.